How much is your car worth?

 The Envision’s corrosion warranty is 1 year longer than the Passport’s (6 vs. 5 years).

-Buick pays for scheduled maintenance on the Envision for 2 years and 24,000 miles.
-Buick will pay for oil changes, lubrication and any other required maintenance (up to 2 oil changes).
+Buick pays for the first scheduled maintenance on the Envision.
+Buick will pay for the first oil change, lubrication and any other required maintenance in the first year.
 Honda doesn’t pay scheduled maintenance for the Passport.

 There are almost 2 times as many Buick dealers as there are Honda dealers, which makes it much easier should you ever need service under the Envision’s warranty.